-- On a lightly floured surface, gently roll out the puff pastry dough into an elongated rectangle the thickness of a thin piece of cardboard.
+On a lightly floured surface, gently roll out the puff pastry dough into an elongated rectangle, the thickness of a thin piece of cardboard.

-- Transfer the dough to a baking pan (or pans) lined with parchment paper and pierce the dough all over with a fork.
+Transfer the dough to a baking pan (or pans) lined with parchment paper and pierce the dough all over with a fork.

-- Cover the dough with another sheet of parchment paper and place a baking pan or pie weights on top to weigh down the dough as it bakes.
+Cover the dough with another sheet of parchment paper and place a baking pan or pie weights on top to weigh down the dough as it bakes.

-- Transfer the baked pastry layers to racks to cool completely.
+Transfer the baked pastry layers to racks to cool completely.

 Assemble the Mille-Feuille

 Start by distributing half of the pastry cream over one layer of baked puff pastry.

-- Top with the third layer of pastry and again press down gently.
+Spread the remaining pastry cream over the second layer of pastry, top with the third layer of pastry, and again press down gently.
+Reserve.